Courseiva

 Why this answer

-Option B is correct because the error indicates that source data exceeds the column length.
+The error indicates that source data exceeds the column length.
 The source column definition may not enforce the length, or the data was inserted bypassing constraints.
-The engineer should alter the target column to a larger size to accommodate the actual data.
+The engineer should alter the target column to a larger size, such as VARCHAR(512), to accommodate the actual data.

 Option A is wrong because truncating data may cause data loss.
-Option C is wrong because the error is not about character set.
-Option D is wrong because DMS maps columns by name; renaming would cause mapping issues.
+Option B is wrong because renaming would cause mapping issues.
+Option C is wrong because the error is not about character set; using CLOB may not be compatible with the CDC process and would change the data type.

 MCQmedium